Updated on March 19, 2021 by Lyric Fergusson

 There is nothing like giving your brand new baby a bath for the very first time.
 They are just so stinking cute and tiny.
 And, seeing how they react to the water is a memory that you will keep forever!
 Of course, you want to choose a bathtub that works for you and your baby, as well as in your bathroom.
 Whether it is an inflatable tub or a spa-like tub, you will want to pick something that work best for you.

-Here are my 7 favorite baby bath tubs for 2020:
+Here are my 7 favorite baby bath tubs:

 (Best budget option — $)